Last updated: September 26th, 2023

 Moving from 3 to 8 speeds require several more internal gears and surrounding mechanisms.
 Unlike the exterior cage of a derailleur, those internal can’t be lightened with exotic metals or carbon fiber.

 All told, we’re still talking about a small difference.
-IGHs add a pound of two, but that doesn’t matter unless you’re competing—in which case a derailleur is the only option anyhow.
+IGHs add a pound or two, which scarcely matters unless you’re competing—in which case a derailleur is the only option anyhow.

 Derailleurs are more mechanically efficient